david-dick/firefox-marionette/README.md

 See the [context](https://metacpan.org/pod/Firefox::Marionette#context) method for an alternative methods for changing the context.

-## chrome\_window\_handle

-returns an server-assigned integer identifiers for the current chrome window that uniquely identifies it within this Marionette instance.
-This can be used to switch to this window at a later point.
-This corresponds to a window that may itself contain tabs.

-## chrome\_window\_handles

-returns identifiers for each open chrome window for tests interested in managing a set of chrome windows and tabs separately.

 ## clear

 accepts a [element](https://metacpan.org/pod/Firefox::Marionette::Element) as the first parameter and clears any user supplied input